Elegance and Tradition: A Look into the Zhou Dynasty Dress and Makeup

 Elegance and Tradition: A Look into the Zhou Dynasty Dress and Makeup-2

-During the Zhou dynasty, there was a variety of clothing styles available, complete with different colors and patterns.
+During the Zhou dynasty, there was a variety of clothing styles available, complete with and patterns.
 Furthermore, specific regulations were established to correspond to different occasions.

 Official male attire: Mian Fu (冕服), Bian Fu (弁服), Xuan Duan (玄端), Shen Yi (深衣).